What to do in the garden in August

 Garlic is similar, wait till the top growth turns brown, usually in late August/Sept.
 Store in a dry and light spot in the warmth rather than a cold area.

-If there is a decent dry spell, onions and shallots once harvested can be left on the ground to dry.
-With our variable weather it can be hard to find a dry spell, and so if the weather is wet, you will need to find another way to dry the onions.
-It is very important that before the onions are put into storage that they are bone dry, if damp, they will rot and quickly become unusable .
+After harvesting, you can leave onions and shallots on the ground to dry if there is a decent dry spell.
+With our variable weather, it's hard to find a dry spell, and so if the weather is wet, you will need to find another way to dry the onions.
+It is very important that when onions are put into storage that they are bone dry, if damp, they will rot and quickly become unusable .

 onions and shallots